alexpineda/explain-o-matic/README.md

 This extension is experimental and not all features are available.

 - ✅ Tested on macOS Sequoia
+- ✅ Tested on Windows 11
-- ⚠️ TTS not tested on Windows/Linux
+- ⚠️ TTS not tested on Linux

 ## Install